saarw/cstruct2rs/README.md

 # cstruct2rs
 <p>A utility to help convert C structs to Rust structs for integration over FFI.</p>

 <p>As part of my project MediaOrgan.com, I interface with RAW-processing library LibRaw, a C library that uses massive amounts of structs with many fields.
-I hope this utility will help convert most of those structs to Rust format.</p>
+The aim of the utility is to remove most of the manual labor of converting such structs to Rust format.</p>

+<p>My primary source of information about C to Rust structs comes from this article
+<a href="http://siciarz.net/ffi-rust-writing-bindings-libcpuid/"/>FFI in Rust - writing bindings for libcpuid</a>

 ### How to run
 <li/>Compile by running <b>cargo build --release</b><br/>